Tech

 iPad

 The Stage Manager windowing system is indispensable here.
 A quirk we grew to appreciate is the lack of pixel precision: windows snap to preset sizes and positions.
 We already rely on Aero-like window snapping, and we hate accidentally dragging a window some unknowable amount of pixels, knowing the OS has just saved that mistake as an invisible, unresettable user preference.
-We are so glad that iPadOS strips out this particular fine control to make things like window sizing intentional and reversible.
+We are so glad that iPadOS stripped out this particular fine control to make things like window sizing intentional and reversible.
+It's a shame that iPadOS 26 is walking this back for desktop-style overprecision.
+Guess we'll switch to relying on window snapping gestures.

 The iPad is also useful as an extra screen for macOS with features like Sidecar.
 But that feels like an indictment with the state of iPadOS's supposedly "desktop-class" selection of big iPhone apps.
 While the iPad is something we use, we haven't found many ways to embed it into our flow yet.